Clinical Documentation Specialist

 DeVry University

-Students who need a flexible clinical documentation specialist program will find what they are looking for at DeVry University.
+Students needing a flexible clinical documentation specialist program will find what they seek at DeVry University.
 In as little as 16 months, students can complete an online associate of applied science in health information technology.
 Topics covered in this program include health insurance, reimbursement, record information, and legal and regulatory issues.

-DeVry also offers a bachelor’s degree in technical management with a specialization in health information management which allows students who earn their associate’s at DeVry to seamlessly continue their studies.
+DeVry also offers a bachelor’s degree in technical management with a specialization in health information management, which allows students who earn their associate’s at DeVry to continue their studies seamlessly.

-Made up of 67 credits, the program includes courses such as basic medical terminology; introduction to health services and information systems; international classification of diseases coding; current procedural terminology coding; legal and regulatory issues in health information; health insurance and reimbursement; and pathopharmacology.
+The 67-credit program includes courses such as basic medical terminology, introduction to health services and information systems, international classification of diseases coding, current procedural terminology coding, legal and regulatory issues in health information, health insurance and reimbursement, and psychopharmacology.

 • Location: Online